-The use of U+17B4 KHMER VOWEL INHERENT AQ and U+17B5 KHMER VOWEL INHERENT AA is discouraged.
+The use of U+17B4 khmer vowel inherent aq and U+17B5 khmer vowel inherent aq is discouraged.
 These newly invented characters do not exist in the Khmer script.
 They were intended to be used to represent a phonetic difference not expressed by the spelling, so as to assist in phonetic sorting.
 However, they are insufficient for that purpose and should be considered errors in the encoding.
+These two characters are ignored by default for collation.